 You need no previous knowledge to study this course but you will need a least a C grade in English and an interest in the past.
 We use a variety of teaching methods – explanation by teachers or through film, group work, individual research, university guest lectures, reading and essay writing, and trips.

 Minimum entry requirements:

-• Five GCSEs at Level 4 – 9, preferably including English Language
+• Five GCSEs at Grades 4 – 9, preferably including English

 • Adult students by negotiation